 In 1912, the Jewish people of Raleigh met and formed the Hebrew Sunday School.
 The meeting place was moved to new quarters over Mr. M. Rosenthal’s store at the corner of Wilmington and Hargett Streets.
 This organization later became known as the Raleigh Orthodox Hebrew Congregation.

 The early congregation included both the Reform and Orthodox Jews of the town.
 Therefore, much of the early business was directed toward reconciling their religious viewpoints, in an effort to remain a single congregation.
-In 1913, to satisfy their social needs, the congregation set up a Y.M.H.A. group.
+In 1913, to satisfy their social needs, the congregation set up a YMHA (Young Men's Hebrew Association) group.
 In December of 1913, the synagogue members met for a Hanukkah party at which they held a rather unique auction.
 To the highest bidder went the privilege of suggesting a new name for the synagogue.
 The name chosen was House of Jacob.
 It was the name of our synagogue for the next 35 years.

 The House of Jacob

 In May 1949, a ground breaking ceremony was held on West Johnson Street, to build a synagogue that would serve the needs of the growing community.
-The name Beth Meyer Synagogue was established in memory of Meyer Dworsky, a member of the Raleigh Jewish community who came to Raleigh before World War I. All of his children were born here and his family was active in the Shul.
+The name Beth Meyer Synagogue was established in memory of Meyer Dworsky, a member of the Raleigh Jewish community who came to Raleigh before World War I. All of his children were born here and his family was active in the synagogue.
 He died in 1943.
 On May 20, 1951, the new synagogue building was dedicated.

 Our First Building